 (ii) is an employee of that firm, or

-(iii) was within the last three years a partner or employee of that firm and personally worked on the Company’s audit within that time,
+(iii) was within the last three years a partner or employee of that firm and personally worked on the issuer's audit within that time;

-(i) is a partner of a firm that is the Company’s internal or external auditor,
+(i) is a partner of a firm that is the issuer's external auditor,

 (ii) is an employee of that firm and participates in its audit, assurance or tax compliance (but not tax planning) practice, or

-(iii) was within the last three years a partner or employee of that firm and personally worked on the Company’s audit within that time,
+(iii) was within the last three years a partner or employee of that firm and personally worked on the issuer's audit within that time;

-(d) an individual who, or whose immediate family member, is or has been within the last three years, an executive officer of an entity if any of the Company’s current executive officers serves or served at that same time on the entity's compensation committee; and
+(e) an individual who, or whose immediate family member, is or has been within the last three years, an executive officer of an entity if any of the issuer's current executive officers serves or served at that same time on the entity's compensation committee; and

-(e) an individual who received, or whose immediate family member who is employed as an executive officer of the Company received, more than $75,000 in direct compensation from the Company during any 12 month period within the last three years,
+(f) an individual who received, or whose immediate family member who is employed as an executive officer of the issuer received, more than $75,000 in direct compensation from the issuer during any 12-month period within the last three years.

-(f) accepts, directly or indirectly, any consulting, advisory or other compensatory fee from the Company or any subsidiary entity of the Company, other than as remuneration for acting in his or her own capacity as a member of the Board of Directors or any Board committee, or as a part-time chair or vice-chair of the Board or any Board committee; or
+(a) accepts, directly or indirectly, any consulting, advisory or other compensatory fee from the issuer or any subsidiary entity of the issuer, other than as remuneration for acting in his or her capacity as a member of the board of directors or any board committee, or as a part-time chair or vice-chair of the board or any board committee, or

-(g) is an affiliated entity of the Company or any of its subsidiary entities,
+(b) is an affiliated entity of the issuer or any of its subsidiary entities,

-is considered to have a material relationship with the Company and, as such, would not be considered independent.
+is considered to have a material relationship with the issuer.

-For the purposes of subsection 1, the indirect acceptance by an individual of any consulting, advisory or other compensatory fee includes acceptance of a fee by:
+For the purpose of determining whether there is a “material relationship”, the indirect acceptance by an individual of any consulting, advisory or other compensatory fee includes acceptance of a fee by:

-For the purposes of subsection 1, compensatory fees do not include the receipt of fixed amounts of compensation under a retirement plan (including deferred compensation) for prior service with the issuer if the compensation is not contingent in any way on continued service.
+For the purposes of determining whether there is a “material relationship”, compensatory fees do not include the receipt of fixed amounts of compensation under a retirement plan (including deferred compensation) for prior service with the issuer if the compensation is not contingent in any way on continued service.”

-For purposes of determining whether or not a member has a material relationship with the Company, the terms set out below shall have the following meanings:
+For purposes of determining whether or not a member has a material relationship with the Company, the following terms apply:

 “affiliated entity” - a person or company is considered to be an affiliated entity of another person or company if (a) one of them controls or is controlled by the other or if both persons or companies are controlled by the same person or company, or (b) the person is an individual who is (i) both a director and an employee of an affiliated entity, or (ii) an executive officer, general partner or managing member of an affiliated entity;